mooreds/docs-1/docs/connectors/hubspot-documentation.md

 ## list_campaigns

+For a given portal, return all campaign IDs sorted by recent activity associated with the portal.
+The campaign IDs are returned in descending order of most-recent activity.
+You can then use the IDs to look up data on the perfomance of each campaign.

 *This operation has no parameters*

 ## list_campaigns_by_id

+For a given portal, return all email campaign IDs associated with the portal.
+The email campaign IDs are returned in no particular order.
+You can then use the IDs to look up data on the performance of each marketing email campaign.

 *This operation has no parameters*

 ## list_contact_lists_dynamic

+Get dynamic lists for a portal.
+Dynamic lists automatically update themselves when new contacts are created or are updated, meaning that you can't manually add contacts to dynamic lists.

 *This operation has no parameters*

 ## list_contact_lists_static

+Get static contact lists in a portal.
+Static lists (as opposed to dynamic lists) are lists that are edited (added to or updated) manually - via the add contact to list method, or manually in HubSpot.

 *This operation has no parameters*